jansorg/buchhaltungsbutler-wise-sync/README.md

 java -jar ./build/libs/buchhaltungsbutler-wise-sync-all.jar --read-only config.yaml 2023-01 2023-06
 ```

-## Limitations of This Software
+## Limitations

 Unfortunately, the API of BuchhaltungsButler is pretty weak.

 It does not provide a way to retrieve the exchange rate for newly created transactions.

 This makes it impossible to automatically add "postings" to the newly created transactions, e.g. to mark the
-transactions with the needed DATEV account it.
+transactions with the needed DATEV account id.

-## Kotlin client to Wise and BuchhaltungsButler APIs
+## Kotlin Client to Wise and BuchhaltungsButler APIs

 This software includes a partial implementation of API clients to the APIs of Wise and BuchhaltungsButler.
 The implementation is based on Kotlin and is using ktor for the HTTP abstraction.